SvenMichaelKlose/tunix/src/bin/lisp/README.md

 TUNIX Lisp interpreter
 ======================

-This is an extensible interpreter with mark-and-sweep garbage collection.
+This is an interpreter with mark-and-sweep garbage collection.

-The interpreter knows these data types:
+# Data types

 * number (16 bit)
 * cons